benibienz/reddit-analysis/README.md

-# reddit-analysis
+# Investigating suspicious accounts on Reddit
-Investigating suspicious accounts on Reddit
+Source code for a project investigating the rise of suspicious Reddit accounts in the lead-up to the 2016 US Presidential Election.

 ### Team Members: